RutaleIvanPaul/sante-coffee-merchants/README.md

 Users can add new farmers to the database that will then be reconciled with the remote database when there's an internet connection.

 <img src ="https://user-images.githubusercontent.com/30496434/100544021-1f689c80-3264-11eb-9794-be4b9287a688.png" alt="Home" width ="200"/>

+**NB:** For Birth Certificates, initially, they will be uploaded to a separate host as images and the URL stored in the application.
+These images will be loaded in the app with either Glide or Picasso.

 ###### View Audits
 Editing a farmer's details adds a record to the audit that is viewed on this page.
 Each record shows the farmer's name, the user that last updated their record and the timestamp